shadowsocks/shadowsocks-libev/README.md

 **Note: The repositories doesn't always contain the latest version.
 Please build from source if you want the latest version. (see below)**

-Shadowsocks-libev is available in the official repository for **Debian 9, Ubuntu 16.10** and later derivatives:
+Shadowsocks-libev is available in the official repository for following distributions:

+* Debian 9 or higher (including testing and unstable/sid)
+* Ubuntu 16.10 or higher

 ```bash
 sudo apt update